FerhatYesilkaya/Queue-Updater/readme.md

 - `refresh_time_in_minutes`: Here you can specify how often the queue should be updated, in minutes.

 ## Miscellaneous
-This is a temporary solution until an official variant is provided.
-I reserve the right to discontinue this project or permanently delete it from GitHub.
+This is a temporary solution until an official version is made available.
+I reserve the right to discontinue or permanently delete this project from GitHub.
+Furthermore, I am not responsible for any misuse of this Google extension.